Does the father have to pay child support if not married? Or if he is unemployed?

 Which expenses may be claimed?

-You may claim reasonable support necessary for providing the child or other person who has a right to maintenance with a decent living and upbringing.
-It includes providing necessities such as food, clothing, and housing, and paying for a proper education.
+You may claim reasonable support necessary to provide the child or other person with the right to maintain a decent living and upbringing.
+This includes providing necessities such as food, clothing, housing, and paying for a proper education.

 The court may also order the father to contribute to laying in expenses and maintenance from the date of the child’s birth up to the date on which the maintenance order is granted.

-The court may also grant an order to pay medical expenses or order that the child is registered on one of the parties’ medical schemes as a dependent.
-To enable the court to grant a proper maintenance order, both parties must provide the court with proof of their expenses.
+The court may also grant an order to pay medical expenses or register the child as a dependent on one of the parties’ medical schemes.
+Both parties must provide the court with proof of their expenses to enable the court to grant a proper maintenance order.

 Your view of the other parent’s behaviour does not affect your children’s right to maintenance.
 You still have to pay maintenance, even if the other parent: